 I absolutely cannot write an article about wet wading shoes if I don’t mention Astral.
 Even though none of these models are specifically designed to be wet wading shoes for fishing.
 That said, these Astral water shoes seem to have a serious cult following online.
 Perhaps it’s because they are a North Carolina company.
 After all, Western North Carolina is a hotbed for tenkara angling on the East Coast.

 In most circumstances, when people recommend Astrals, they’re typically talking about the Brewer, Rassler, or the Hiyak.
 While very different shoes, each feature Astral’s superior grippy (and proprietary) rubber outsoles.
 If you’re more of a low top sneaker fan, the Brewer will probably be your wet wading shoe of choice.
-(The Rassler being it’s high-top cousin).
+(The Rassler being it’s high-top cousin, and has been reviewed extensively over at Kitchi-Gami).
 I’ve also read many people rave over the Hiyak model.
 The Hiyak was designed as a water shoe for kayakers.
 It definitely knows its way around the type of water that trout like to hang out in.

 Keen Newport H2 (Closed Toe) Water Sandals